20023167uhi/DataAnalytics/README.md

 # DataAnalytics
-Repository for Data Analytics on the Web

-This repository is largely kept in 3 main directories.
+This is a repository for some of the Data Analytics projects I've been working in Python and R. The repository is generally grouped into 3 sets with respect to who I've been studying with.
+The three groups are:

 * [Kaggle](https://github.com/20023167uhi/DataAnalytics/tree/main#kaggle)
 * [ScotlandIS](https://github.com/20023167uhi/DataAnalytics/tree/main#scotlandis) - Certificate for Professional Development in Data Science